andreas-schwenk/pysell/README.md

 ## User Guide

 Download file [`sell.py`](https://raw.githubusercontent.com/andreas-schwenk/pysell/main/sell.py) from this repository.
-Only this file is required.
+Only this single file is required.
 All other files are used for the development of `pySELL`.

 Run `python3 sell.py FILENAME.txt` to generate a self-contained quiz-website `FILENAME.html` from sources in `FILENAME.txt`.
 You will find an example below, and more examples in directory `examples/`.

 Also a file `FILENAME_debug.html` is created, which can be used for debugging purposes.
 The debug output differs to the release files in the following aspects:

-- The sample solution is rendered in the input files
+- The sample solution is rendered in the input fields
 - All questions are evaluated directly, for testing the evaluation
 - Single and multiple choice answers are displayed in static order
 - Python and text sources are displayed with syntax highlighting